 - Chemical sets.

-- Don’t forget to detail any high value items.
-(Antiques, furs, paintings) in your transit protection declaration.
+- Don’t forget to detail any high-value items.
+(Antiques, furs, paintings) Your transit protection declaration.
 A separate valued list will be acceptable.

 - Don’t put breakables in drawers